Cedar Tree Federation - a partnership from January 2020

 - Joint training of staff to impact on children’s’ learning;

-From January 2020, Sian Lane will be the Executive Headteacher, leading both schools.
-There will be a full-time non-teaching Head of School within each school.
-At Pinhoe this is Mel Johns and at Woodbury this is Gillian Pyle.
+There is a full-time non-teaching Head of School within each school.
+At Pinhoe this is Jen Metcalf and at Woodbury this is Gillian Pyle.
 We also have an Executive Headteacher, Rachael Saim, who strategically leads both schools.

-There will be an Executive Business Manager, Rachel Hingston, who has been the Business Manager at Pinhoe for the last six years and will lead business management across the Federation, supported by an experienced and committed school business administration team.
+There is an Executive Business Manager, Rachel Hingston, who has been the Business Manager at Pinhoe since 2013 and now leads non teaching operations, across the Federation, supported by an experienced and committed school business administration team.

-The Federation will have one governing board composed of representatives from each school community.
+The Federation has one governing board composed of representatives from each school community.
 The make-up of the governing board has to adhere to Regulations.